 Since the Garmin 45 and 55 are the closest in price range and features, I put them in the best position on my wrist.
 The Fenix surprisingly registered an accurate heart rate despite being mostly on my forearm.
 That actually surprised me.

-Getting Started with Forerunner 55
+Getting started with the Forerunner 55

 The setup process is not hard, but if you are not used to how Garmin navigates through the screens and the buttons on the watch, it can be a little frustrating at first.
-After a few minutes you will get the hang of it.
+After a few minutes, you will get the hang of it.

 You can scroll up and down using the two buttons on the left-hand side.
 The bottom-right button takes you back to the previous menu.
-The top right button allows you to select the current option (like start and stop your workout) and the top left button controls the watch’s backlight.
+The top right button allows you to select the current option (like start and stop your workout), and the top left button controls the watch’s backlight.

 Does the Forerunner 55 have a touchscreen?